Xutos & Pontapés: 1985–1989: Rise to fame

 By 1985, Xutos & Pontapés had achieved considerable fame in Portugal as a live band.
 During this year they negotiated a contract with EMI but the negotiations didn't end successfully, so the band signed with independent label Dansa do Som and released their second album Cerco.
 The presentation concerts at the Rock Rendez-Vous in Lisbon brought a record attendance to the nightclub.

 In 1986, they re-recorded the songs "Barcos Gregos" and "Homem do Leme" from Cerco for single releases.
-The band played sold-out two concerts at the Rock Rendez-Vous with the intention of releasing a live album.
+The band played two sold-out concerts at the Rock Rendez-Vous with the intention of releasing a live album.
 The album ended up not being released at the time but was later released in 2000, named 1º De Agosto no Rock Rendez-Vous.
 The band signed their first major-label contract with PolyGram.

 1987 was the breakthrough year for Xutos & Pontapés, with the release of their third album, Circo de Feras, which was a commercial and critical success in Portugal.
 By the end of the year the album was certified Gold (over 20,000 records sold) by the AFP.
 The release of the album was followed by a six-month tour that ended with a concert in August at the Belenenses Pavilion in Lisbon, with 6,000 people in the attendance.
 Later in 1987 they released the single "7º Single", which contained a cover of "A Minha Casinha", a song from the film 1943 Portuguese film O Costa do Castelo.
 The single also included an instrumental song called "A Minha Aventura Homossexual Com O General Custer".
 The single sold over 50,000 copies.

 Further success followed in 1988, in which the fourth studio album, 88, was released.
 The band embarked in another 6-month tour and also released a triple live album named Ao Vivo.